Allan690/EventsBooking-API/README.md

 #### How to Setup
 1. Clone this repository and install the requirements by running: `yarn` on the terminal
 2. Create a new account with https://cloud.mongodb.com and spin a new cluster.
-3. Rename the nodemon.json.example file to nodemon.json and enter the database details
+3. Rename the nodemon.json.example file to nodemon.json and enter values for the db environment variables.
 4. On your terminal, run the following commands:
 ```bash
 ~ touch .env